zammad/zammad-user-documentation/extras/two-factor-authentication/security-keys-setup.rst

    :alt: Security Key Name
    :align: center

-Next, depending you your browser, you will be presented with different options.
+Next, depending on your browser, you will be presented with different options.
 Select one that refers to your chosen security key and follow the instructions on the screen.